cisco-ce/roomos.cisco.com/doc/MTR/WebViews.md

 ### Incoming call

-When there is an incoming call, the webview will close and the call will be visible.
+When there is an incoming call, the web view will close and the call will be visible.